xiachengfan/scenarios/kubernetes/lab-containerprobe-in-kubernetes/step2.md

 The next step is to add a liveness probe to the nginx container.
 A liveness probe is used to determine if the container is alive.
 If the probe fails, Kubernetes will restart the container.

-1. Update the `deployment.yaml` with the follow content:
+1. Update the `deployment.yaml` in the `/home/labex/project` directory with the follow content:

 ```yaml
 apiVersion: apps/v1